Time-With-Sophia/Timeline/README.md

 History is storytelling.

-It is a special kind ofstorytelling that is structured, inspired, and (to some degree) constrained by our understanding of data, reanimated by our own experiences and imaginations.
+It is a special kind of storytelling that is structured, inspired, and (to some degree) constrained by our understanding of data, reanimated by our own experiences and imaginations.

 "A map is not the territory it represents, but, if correct, it has a similar structure to the territory, which accounts for its usefulness."
 (From Science and Sanity by Alfred Korzybski - 1933)

 We are constructing an index we can use to reference and relate the events and experiences that make up history.